formicarium/fmc/README.md

 For each package, it will look to the commits since the last publish and determine how to bump (major, minor, patch) based on the commit messages, following `conventional commits`.
 Then, it will automatically bump and publish the necessary packages.

+Lerna will also figure out how to bump package dependencies inside the monorepo For example, if the `common` version has been bumped, it will bump it on all packages that depend on it (and bump the packages themselves as well).

 ## Building
 To build all packages, run this on the monorepo root:
 ```